ShobiStassen/VIA/docs/index.rst

 |DOI|

-pyVIA - Multi-Omic Single-Cell Trajectory Inference
+pyVIA - Multi-Omic Single-Cell Cartography
 ====================================================

+**Via 2.0** is our new single-cell trajectory inference method that explores **single-cell atlas-scale** data and **temporal studies** enabled by:

+#. **Higher Order Random Walks:** Leveraging higher order random walks with **memory** to highlight key end-to-end differentiation pathways along the atlas
+#. **Atlas View:** Via 2.0 offers a unique visualization of the predicted trajectory by intuitively merging the cell-cell graph connectivity with the high-resolution of single-cell embeddings.
+#. **Temporal Metadata:** Using sequential metadata (temporal labels, hierarchical information, spatial distances) to guide the cartography

-**VIA** is a single-cell Trajectory Inference method that offers topology construction, pseudotimes, automated terminal state prediction and automated plotting of temporal gene dynamics along lineages.
-VIA combines lazy-teleporting random walks and Monte-Carlo Markov Chain simulations to overcome common challenges such as 1) accurate terminal state and lineage inference, 2) ability to capture combination of cyclic, disconnected and tree-like structures, 3) scalability in feature and sample space.
-4) Generalizability to multi-omic analysis.
-In addition to transcriptomic data, VIA works on scATAC-seq, flow and imaging cytometry data.
+Via 2.0 still offers all the functionality of Via 1.0 in terms of various types of topology construction (disconnected, cyclic), pseudotimes, automated terminal state prediction and automated plotting of temporal gene dynamics along lineages.
+Via 2.0 extends the lazy-teleporting walks to higher order random walks with **memory** to allow better lineage detection, pathway recovery and preservation of global features in terms of computation and visualization.
+Via 2.0 is generalizable to multi-omic analysis: in addition to transcriptomic data, VIA works on scATAC-seq, flow and imaging cytometry data.

-Please refer to our `paper <https://www.nature.com/articles/s41467-021-25773-3>`_ for more details.
+For details on Via 1.0, please refer to our `paper <https://www.nature.com/articles/s41467-021-25773-3>`_ for more details.

+**Try out the following with Via 2.0:**

+- Combining temporal information with scRNA velocity `temporal study <https://pyvia.readthedocs.io/en/latest/Via2.0%20Cartographic%20Mouse%20Gastrualation.html>`_
+- Constructing the Atlas View `visualization  <https://pyvia.readthedocs.io/en/latest/Zebrahub_tutorial_visualization.html>`_

 **VIA visualizes Mouse Gastrulation using time-series and RNA velocity adjusted graphs**